How to earn CISM CPE credits [updated 2022]

-The CISM certification is bolstered by the Continuing Professional Education (CPE) policy, whose main purpose is to ensure that certified CISM holders are up to date with the most current knowledge and proficiency possible within the information systems security management field.
-Just like physicians, lawyers, and other high-level professions, CISM-holding IT security employees who continue to augment their education with the most recent information will be better equipped to manage, design, oversee, and assess enterprise information security and, by extension, a greater asset to their companies.
+The CISM certification is bolstered by the continuing professional education (CPE) policy, whose main purpose is to ensure that certified CISM holders are up to date with the most current knowledge and proficiency in the information systems security management field.
+Just like physicians, lawyers, and other high-level, high-earning professionals, CISM-holding IT security employees who augment their education with the most recent information will be better equipped to manage, design, oversee, and assess enterprise information security and, by extension, a greater asset to their companies.

-There are numerous ways that CISMs can obtain CPE credits, depending on the preferences of the CISM holder.
-These options include:
+There are numerous ways that CISMs can obtain CPE credits.
+They include:

-ISACA Professional Education Activities and Meetings (no-limit): CISMs can obtain up to 32 CPE credits per single event for participating in activities that are deemed acceptable by ISACA.
+ISACA professional education activities and meetings (no limit): CISMs can obtain up to 32 CPE credits per single event for participating in activities deemed acceptable by ISACA.
 Such activities include ISACA conferences, seminars, workshops, chapter programs and meetings.
-Proof of attendance will be required, since not all chapter meetings are recorded in the ISACA database.
+Proof of attendance will be required since not all chapter meetings are recorded in the ISACA database.

-Self-Study Courses (no-limit): Attending online courses can guarantee up to about 26 CPE credits per course taken, depending on different variables such as the length of the course taken, the type of course, the total number of courses, and the time commitment for each session.
+Self-study courses (no limit): Attending CISM online courses can guarantee up to about 26 CPE credits per course taken, depending on variables such as the length of the course taken, the type of course, the total number of courses and the time commitment for each session.

-Non-ISACA Professional Education Activities and Meetings (no-limit): CISMs can engage in various activities such as university courses and in-house corporate training to gain CPE hours.
-Attending training courses is one common activity but, unlike the online courses, these require travelling to the institutions that issue the courses and have instructors and certified professionals.
+Non-ISACA professional education activities and meetings (no limit): CISMs can engage in various activities such as university courses and in-house corporate training to gain CPE hours.
+Attending training courses is one common activity but, unlike the online courses, they require traveling to the institutions that issue the courses and having instructors and certified professionals.
 Up to 32 CPE credits can be earned by this method.

-The CISM CPE policy dictates the guidelines that should be adhered to in order to maintain the certification.
-These primarily dictate that, annually and over the three-year certification period, CISMs must attain and report CPE hours.
+The CISM CPE policy dictates the guidelines that should be adhered to maintain certification.
+These primarily dictate that annually and over the three-year certification period, CISMs must attain and report CPE hours.
 The guidelines are defined as follows:

-- Attain and Report Annual 20 CPE Hours: CISMs are required to report a minimum of 20 CPE hours that must be appropriate, up to date, and to the advancement of the CISM’s knowledge or ability to perform CISM-related tasks.
+- Attain and report annual 20 CPE hours: CISMs must report a minimum of 20 CPE hours that must be appropriate, up to date, and to the advancement of the CISM’s knowledge or ability to perform CISM-related tasks.

-- CIMS Must Attain and Report 120 CPE Hours for a 3-Year Reporting Period.
+- CIMS must attain and report 120 CPE hours for a three-year reporting period.

-- Submit CPE Activities: If CISMs are selected for the annual audit, they are required to submit the necessary required documentation of CPE activities.
+- Submit CPE activities: If CISMs are selected for the annual audit, they must submit the necessary documentation of CPE activities.

 In addition to the CPE guidelines above, ISACA also states the following in general: